101 Facts About Oil Painting - How Much Do You Know About Oil Painting?

+Rembrandt originally made his reputation as a Fijnschilder.
+The approach is seen in the work of other Dutch painters such as Godfried Schalcken.
 This layer will create backlighting shadows that will tone the entire painting and provide contrast for complimentary colors.

 95. When attempting an underpainting, one of the best ways to start is by thinning your paint with a solvent.

-This will thin the pigment and then lift off a bit and blend in with later layers of paint as you continue with your painting highlighting the underpainting and the extra work you’ve done.
+This will thin the pigment and then lift off a bit and blend in with later layers of paint as you continue with your painting highlighting the underpinning and the extra work you've done.